joshbrunty/SMS.db-to-CSV/README.md

-# SMS to CSV Parser
+# SMS to CSV Parser (SMStoCSV.py)
-Converts the iOS SMS.db to CSV output
+Creates a CSV output of the iOS SMS.db (text/iMessage database).